YouHighFiveMe/youhighfiveme/README.md

 #Contributing

 Anyone is free to join the team and develop YouHighFiveMe.
-Just introduce yourself to us on IRC and let us know what issue from the Github's issue list you are willing to work on.
+Before you do so, please read the Wiki as it includes a lot of useful information about the project.
+Also, come and introduce yourself to us on IRC and let us know what issue from the Github's issue list you are willing to work on.